hrvach/espple/README.md

 ##### Q. I've flashed your bin files and now I'm in a reboot loop

 A. My board is an ESP-12E, and requires DIO flash mode to be set (2 pins used for address and data) as opposed to QIO mode (4 pins used) some other variants use.
-Try flashing with QIO and see if that helps.
+Try flashing with DIO and see if that helps.

 ##### Q. Wifi doesn't connect